 Real Estate Rental Property Losses

-One of the great benefits of being a real estate agent and owning rental properties is rental property losses.
-Unlike conventional investors who may invest in real estate as a side gig to their regular job, we real estate agents can write off any losses from rental properties against our income, lowering our adjusted gross income (AGI).
+One tax benefit of being a real estate agent and owning rental properties is rental property losses.
+Unlike conventional investors who may invest in real estate as a side gig to their regular job, we real estate agents can write off any losses from rental properties against our taxable income, lowering our adjusted gross income (AGI).

-This deduction is HUGE as rental properties commonly produce positive cash flow and gains, but because of depreciation and other write-offs against these properties can show a loss on paper.
+This deduction is HUGE as rental properties commonly produce positive cash flow and gains, but depreciation and other write-offs against these properties can show a loss on paper.

 Because rental income is considered passive income to ordinary employees outside of the real estate industry, rental losses are NOT able to be deducted from their “Salaried” income as they are different forms of income.
 This caveat is not the case for a self-employed real estate agent.